freddolino-lab/ipod/docs/condition_config.md

 ## IPOD

 Here we set options to control where the pipeline will look for "ipod" data.
+We skip these sections of the documentation for input and Chip data, because they are essentially the same options, but applied to the other types of data.

 ### Directory

+This option identifies where the pipeline will search for this sample type's data.
+For example, we typically simply use `directory = "ipod"` for the IPOD data, and this is how we would set this option in the examply directory structure in [README.md][main-doc].

 ### R1 raw files

+This option must be a list of names of files containing *forward sequencing reads*.
+The proper ordering of these file names is absolutely essential in order to properly pair sequencing data with the replicates from which they derive.
+The first file name should contain forward reads from replicate 1, the second forward reads from replicate 2, etc..
+This convention must then be followed for all other sample types, i.e., ChIP and input, in order to ensure that replicate 1 from the IPOD data is properly paired with replicate 1 from ChIP and input data.

 ### R2 raw files

+Here you must provide a list of names of files containing *reverse sequencing reads*.
+See the [R1 raw files][#r1-raw-files] section for requirements on the proper ordering of replicates.

 ### Adapter seqs

+Here you must provide a list of adapter sequences to be trimmed from the 3$\prime$ ends of reads *for each replicate*.
+Again, refer to the [R1 raw files][#r1-raw-files] section for requirements on proper ordering of adapter sequences to ensure that adapters are associated with the appropriate replicates.

 ### Sample names

+This option sets what you would like the analysis pipeline to set each replicate's sample name to be. *NOTE:* these sample names *MUST* inlude "rep{N}", where {N} is substituted for the replicate number to which each sample corresponds.
+This is necessary, because there are points in the pipeline where the characters "rep\d+" are searched for in file names to associate data with the appropriate replicates.
+If your files do not contain "rep{N}", they will not be found at these steps of the analysis.

+For this option in IPOD data, we simply set the list to something like `["ipod_rep1", "ipod_rep2"]`.

 ## Input

 ## ChIP

 [chipsub-main-doc]: main_config.md#min-percentile-chipsub-fit
+[main-doc]: ../README.md#file-preparation